Good Vegan Pizza (recipes, grocery brands & pizzerias)

-To avoid palm oil, you can make your own dough.
-The easiest and quickest method is to combine self-rising flour and dairy-free Greek yoghurt, for a 2-ingredient pizza dough.
+To avoid palm oil, you can make your own pizza dough (also gluten-free).
+Or combine self-rising flour and dairy-free Greek yoghurt, for 2-ingredient dough.

-Or if you want to cheat, you can use The Northern Dough Co ready-made pizza doughs, which you can find in freezer aisles in grocery stores.
+Or use The Northern Dough Co ready-made pizza doughs, which you can find in freezer aisles in grocery stores.
 Or their ready-made vegan pizza dough balls.

-Recycle packaging at supermarket bag bins, if your kerbside does not recycle.
+Recycle packaging at supermarket bins, if kerbside does not recycle.

-Once you’ve baked your dough, you simply smother the top with a tomato sauce (with herbs, optional minced garlic, herbs, salt and black pepper).
-Then top with sliced veggies of your choice (red onion, mushrooms, red pepper, pitted olives), sprinkle over some vegan mozzarella or vegan sausage) and a few fresh basil or spinach leaves.
+Then just top your pizza base with tomato sauce, herbs, minced garlic, herbs, salt and black pepper.
+With sliced veggies (red onion, mushrooms, red pepper, pitted olives), sprinkled with vegan grated cheese and Moving Mountains vegan sausage, and some fresh basil or spinach leaves.

 Bake for 10-15 minutes, watching it doesn’t burn.
 Cool and eat!